About the KATS Network

 The KATS Network provides access to AT through a network of five (5) Regional AT Resource Centers (ATRCs) across the state.
-The Regional ATRCs operate AT demonstration programs, lending libraries and AT reutilization programs.
+The Regional ATRCs operate AT demonstration programs, lending libraries, and AT Reutilization programs.
 The KATS Network Coordinating Center and each of the ATRCs work cooperatively to provide outreach, information & referral services, and training on various AT topics.
-Technical Assistance and collaboration is also provided to state agencies and organizations to enhance the understanding of and access to AT and accessible information technology (IT).
+Technical Assistance and collaboration are also provided to state agencies and organizations to enhance the understanding of and access to AT and accessible information technology (IT).

 The KATS Network Advisory Council provides advice and feedback to ensure that the KATS Network maintains a consumer-driven focus.
 They help fulfill the mission to support a statewide program of technology-related assistance for individuals of all ages and disabilities.
 To learn more, please visit our Advisory Council page